susan8899/Soundboard/README.md

 # Soundboard
 My Soundboard

-To run open index.html in a browser
+To run download all files as .zip, extract and open index.html in a browser